Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Redistricting Optimization Models

-Given a set of edges $\edges \subseteq \districts \times \districts$, we say that a partition $V_1 \sqcup \dots \sqcup V_k$ of the nodes $V$ is contiguous if the induced subgraph $G_i = (V_i, \edges)$ is connected for each district $i \in \districts$.
+Given a set of edges $\edges \subseteq \big\{\{u,v\}:u,v\in \parcels,\ u\neq v\big\}$, we say that a partition $\parcels_1 \sqcup \dots \sqcup \parcels_{\numDistricts}$ of the nodes $\parcels$ is contiguous if the induced subgraph $G_j = G[N_j]$ is connected for each district $j \in \districts$.
 For our data, $\edges$ is constructed by the physical adjacency of land parcels represented in $\parcels$; thus the resulting graph $G = (\parcels, \edges)$ is planar.

-Contiguity is often considered difficult to include in Integer Programming, but recent papers by Validi et al. \cite{validi2021political, validi2020imposing} demonstrate efficient methods for enforcing contiguity in models such as our own.
-Rather than write our own contiguity constraints, we chose to adapt their Python code and Gurobi model (given in \cite[\href{https://github.com/hamidrezavalidi/Political-Districting-to-Minimize-Cut-Edges}{GitHub}]{validi2021political}) to our objectives and their approximations.
-We use the notation $\Pcontiguity$ to refer to the contiguity-enforced feasible region of our models.
+Contiguity is often considered difficult to include in Integer Programming, but recent papers by Validi et al. \cite{validi2021political, validi2022imposing} demonstrate efficient methods for enforcing contiguity in models such as our own.
+We chose to adapt their Python code and Gurobi model (given in \cite[\href{https://github.com/hamidrezavalidi/Political-Districting-to-Minimize-Cut-Edges}{GitHub}]{validi2021political}) to our objectives and approximations.
+We use the notation $\XContPoly$ to refer to the contiguity-enforced feasible region of our models.